-Another day can be spent renting a motorbike and exploring Son Tra Peninsula with its amazing beaches and rainforest, or surfing and swimming at My Khe Beach.
-Finish the day off with some tasty street food and market exploration in town.
+While there, I spent another day renting a motorbike and exploring Son Tra Peninsula with its amazing beaches and rainforest.
+I then went surfing and swimming at My Khe Beach, and I finished the day off with some tasty street food and market exploration in town.

 ☞ For all accommodations in Da Nang, click here to see the best options on Booking.com.